DGS-Net: Distillation-Guided Gradient Surgery for CLIP Fine-Tuning in AI-Generated Image Detection: Experiments

 \subsection{Robustness Evaluation}

-In real-world scenarios, images are inevitably affected by unknown disturbances during transmission and interaction, which pose additional challenges for AI-generated image detection.
+In real-world scenarios, images are inevitably affected by unknown disturbances during transmission and interaction.
 To investigate robustness under such conditions, we further evaluate the performance of different detection methods against a variety of disturbances, such as JPEG compression and Gaussian blur.
-As illustrated in Table \ref{table:Robustness_GenImage} and \ref{table:Robustness_AIGIBench}, experiments on two different datasets show that all methods suffer performance degradation under perturbations, which weakens the detectors' ability to reliably distinguish real from fake images.
-Despite these challenging conditions, our method consistently outperforms competing approaches, maintaining relatively high accuracy.
+As illustrated in Table \ref{table:Robustness_GenImage} and \ref{table:Robustness_AIGIBench}, our method consistently outperforms competing approaches, maintaining relatively high accuracy.
 Notably, our method exhibits almost no degradation in detection performance under varying levels of Gaussian blur interference, further demonstrating its strong robustness.